Javirum/angular-project-client/README.md

 ## Descriptions

-The airline for music lovers
+The website for travel lovers

 ## User Stories